prijatelj/docstr/README.md

     - Parameter iteration and searching (possibly using `pyrameter` or `SHADHO`) to run multiple versions of the same pipeline using different parameters, either
         - This is specifically useful to Machine Learning (ML) researchers, but may be nice for those who either want to exhaustively run variations of their pipeline or have some objective function they want to optimize over different variations of their pipeline.
         - in ML, the pipeline and its parameter search would be entirely contained all in one yaml file, or multiple through optoinal config linking.
-            This would result in a straightforward overview of the ML pipeline, easily swapped with existing modules written in code as classes.
+            This would result in a straightforward overview of the ML experiment pipeline, easily swapped with existing modules written in code as classes.

 ### License